All 32 NFL Fanbases, Ranked by Obnoxiousness

 7. Seattle Seahawks

 Nothing brings out the dregs of your city like a successful NFL run.
 And, boy, are the “relevant-for-the-first-time” Seahawk fans finding this one out.
 Those longtime Seattlites who won’t shut up about how they used to watch Kelly Stouffer at the Kingdome are only slightly less infuriating than the Mensa convention of new fans who somehow think they’re the “loudest in football,” ignoring stuff like “innovative stadium construction” and “physics” while believing that people in Seattle are just really, really good at yelling.
-Fortunately, since they’re new to this whole “winning” thing, Seahawks fans haven’t figured out yet that even the best teams in history don’t go to the Super Bowl every year.
-The bandwagon should have plenty of room after this upcoming 10-6 season.
+Fortunately, since they’re new to this whole “winning” thing, Seahawks fans haven’t figured out yet that maybe, just maybe, the whole Russell Wilson-Pete Carroll brain trust had a tinier window than any of them suspected.
+Good luck at the draft!

 6. Pittsburgh Steelers

 Despite winning the most Super Bowls of any team in league history, you still have a no-show problem at home games.
 Not because the team is subpar, but because your average season-ticket holder is 84 and stays home after dark or if there’s a 10% chance of rain.
 Your beloved “Steeler Nation” is mostly made up of transplants living in the Sun Belt who are “total die-hards” but haven’t been to a Steeler game in Pittsburgh since Three Rivers.
 That won’t stop you from busting out the Pittsburgh-ese at the local Steeler bar, though, like you didn’t skip town for the first warm-weather job that came around.
-And despite being five years late to the Michael Vick outrage party, the fact that you have the most Super Bowls helps shut down Cowboys, Giants, and Pats fans, so America is still grateful.
+The fact that you have the most Super Bowls helps shut down Cowboys, Giants, and Pats fans, so America is still grateful, pending this year's winner.
 Also, your fight song is by Styx.

 5. Philadelphia Eagles

-Eagles fans are the people who get into fights at an 8-year-old girls’ T-ball game, possibly with an 8-year-old girl.
+Eagles fans are the people who get into fights at an eight-year-old girls' T-ball game, possibly with an eight-year-old girl.
 They just enjoy spite and hatefulness for the sake of spite and hatefulness.
-Not to be all cliche (and, yes, we can see your eye-rolling now, Iggles fans), but you are a fanbase that booed Santa Claus, cheered when an opposing player got a career-ending neck injury, and threw batteries at the Easter Bunny.
+Not to be all clichéd (and, yes, we can see your eye-rolling now, Iggles fans), but you are a fanbase that booed Santa Claus, cheered when an opposing player got a career-ending neck injury, and threw batteries at the Easter Bunny.
 You can't deny that in the past, you have been HORRIBLE, HORRIBLE people.
 And really, what's changed?
-Definitely not your team's ability to win it all.
-But to be fair, having to watch games at Veterans Stadium would've hardened even the nicest of people -- there's a reason that place had a courtroom and jail cell on the bottom level.
+To be fair, having to watch games at Veterans Stadium would've hardened even the nicest of people -- there's a reason that place had a courtroom and jail cell on the bottom level.
 Must be something in the cheesesteaks.
+Unfortunately, Nick Foles' unbelievable run that culminated in out-dueling Tom Brady in the Super Bowl made you even more insufferable, though it did give the world one of the greatest videos ever captured.
+That's the essence of Eagles fans right there.

 4. New York Jets

-Jets fans are to the NFL what New Jersey is to the United States; you carry a chip on your shoulder (comprised of 10lbs of Italian sausage and other assorted spiced meats) and anybody who dares question the greatness of your team is met with an overcompensating “J-E-T-S” cheer and possibly a punch to the gut.
-For some reason you are convinced Joe Klecko should be in the hall of fame, and Joe Namath should be on Mount Rushmore.
+Jets fans are to the NFL what New Jersey is to the United States; you carry a chip on your shoulder (comprised of 10 pounds of Italian sausage and other assorted spiced meats) and anybody who dares question the greatness of your team is met with an overcompensating “J-E-T-S” cheer and possibly a punch to the gut.
+For some reason you are convinced Joe Klecko should be in the Hall of Fame, and Joe Namath should be on Mount Rushmore.
 But those delusions aside, at least you remain appropriately pessimistic about your team’s chances, since the last time you even sniffed the Super Bowl was before Woodstock.

 3. Dallas Cowboys

 For most of the past two decades, the Cowboys' die-hards' belief that they're still living in the First World of Fandom has been laughable.
 But on occasion, it's been insufferable.
 Would the Cowboys have had a snowball's chance in Miami at winning the Super Bowl had Tony Romo not muffed that snap against Seattle?
 Apparently the answer is "yes!"
 Was that 2007 team loaded at every position?
 Sure!
-Is this FINALLY Tony Romo’s year?
+Is this FINALLY the year Jason Garrett pulls a Bill Cowher and figures things out?
 Absolutely!
 As long as you don’t get screwed by a BS call in the playoffs...
 AGAIN.
 Cowboys fans used to say Texas Stadium had a hole up top because God loved watching the Cowboys, but isn't declaring God a fan of YOUR team pretty much the pinnacle of obnoxious?
-I wonder how Jesus feels about benching Weeden for Cassel?

 2. Oakland Raiders